-The Company has established procedures to register or otherwise protect its intellectual property, including the trademarks used in its banner names and those associated with its loyalty program, credit card services, control brand programs, online and digital platforms and apparel business.
-Store-trading or banner names are associated with specific retail concepts and are important to corporate, franchised and Associate-owned drug store operations.
+The Company has established procedures to register or otherwise protect its intellectual property, including the trademarks used in its banner names and those associated with its loyalty program, credit card services, mobile services, control brand programs, online and digital platforms and apparel business.
+Store-trading or banner names are associated with specific retail concepts and are important to corporate, franchised and Associate-owned drug store and retail store operations.
 The Company's trademarks used in connection with its control brand program are discussed elsewhere in this AIF.
-Other intellectual property of the Company includes domain names, packaging designs and product formulations and specifications.
+Other intellectual property of the Company includes domain names, packaging designs, patents and product formulations and specifications.
 The intellectual property rights associated with and used in connection with the Company's business are important assets and are defended vigorously.
-When used in this AIF, trademarks owned or used by the Company and/or its affiliates are presented in italics.
+When used in this AIF, trademarks owned by the Company or its affiliates are affiliates are marked with the TM or ® symbols, or written in italics.

-2.6 Corporate Social Responsibility and Environmental Policies
+2.6 Environmental, Social and Governance